AFSP's latest data on suicide is taken from the Centers for Disease Control and Prevention (CDC) Data & Statistics Fatal Injury Report for 2013.

-The economic cost of suicide death in the U.S. was estimated in 2005 to be $34.6 billion annually.
-When adjusted for inflation alone, this number rises to $42.2 billion.
+The economic cost of suicide death in the U.S. was estimated in 2010 to be more than $44 billion annually.
 With the burden of suicide falling most heavily on adults of working age, the cost to the economy results almost entirely from lost wages and work productivity.

 No complete count is kept of suicide attempts in the U.S.; however, the CDC gathers data each year from hospitals on non-fatal injuries resulting from self-harm behavior.

 In 2013, the most recent year for which data is available, 494,169 people visited a hospital for injuries due to self-harm behavior, suggesting that approximately 12 people harm themselves (not necessarily intending to take their lives) for every reported death by suicide.
 Together, those harming themselves made an estimated total of more than 650,000 hospital visits related to injuries sustained in one or more separate incidents of self-harm behavior.

 Because of the way these data are collected, we are not able to distinguish intentional suicide attempts from non-intentional self-harm behaviors.
 But we know that many suicide attempts go unreported or untreated, and surveys suggest that at least one million people in the U.S. each year engage in intentionally inflicted self-harm.

 As with suicide deaths, rates of attempted suicide vary considerably among demographic groups.
 While males are 4 times more likely than females to die by suicide, females attempt suicide 3 times as often as males.
 The ratio of suicide attempts to suicide death in youth is estimated to be about 25:1, compared to a about 4:1 in the elderly.

 Economic Impact of Suicide Attempts